Cancer study boosts hopes for Roche's armed antibody

 As well as having fewer unpleasant side effects, Roche believes its new drug also offers greater convenience, since it is one drug and eliminates the need to administer chemotherapy.

-Commercially, it could help protect Roche's breast cancer franchise, since Herceptin could be exposed to so-called "biosimilar" generic competition in Europe from around 2015.
+Commercially, it should help protect Roche's breast cancer franchise, since Herceptin could be exposed to so-called "biosimilar" generic competition in Europe from around 2015.

 Consensus forecasts from Thomson Reuters Pharma show analysts see T-DM1 generating sales of $694 million by 2016.

-The new drug also keeps Roche in the breast cancer innovation race in the face of newer medicines that aim to rival Herceptin, like GlaxoSmithKline's Tykerb.
+It also keeps Roche in the breast cancer innovation race in the face of newer medicines that aim to rival Herceptin, like British drugmaker GlaxoSmithKline's Tykerb.

 Oncology experts described Hurvitz's study as important and said the results were promising but would need to built upon by further late-stage studies.